GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     The implementation of the `AccessTokenProvider` interface used for GCS Connector.

-*   `fs.gs.should.authenticate.per.request` (default: `false`)
+*   `fs.gs.refresh.access-token.per.request.enable` (default: `false`)

     Whether to generate a new access token for each GCS request.
-    Note: When setting this to true, you have to have a AccessTokenProvider implementation provided.
+    Note: When setting this to true, you have to have an AccessTokenProvider implementation provided.
-    Note2: Using this flag should accompany disabling `fs.gs.enable.http.retry.initializer`.

-*   `fs.gs.enable.http.retry.initializer` (default: `true`)

-    Whether to enable HTTP Retry mechanism.
-    Note: When this flag is set to false, `fs.gs.should.authenticate.per.request` should be set along with an AccessTokenProvider implementation.
+    Note: When this flag is set to true, it takes precedency over `fs.gs.authorization.handler.impl`

 *   `fs.gs.auth.service.account.enable` (default: `true`)